Managing Disk Space for Impala Data

 --scratch_dirs="hdfs://authority/path(:max_bytes), local_buffer_dir (,local_dir…)"

-• Where hdfs://authority/path is the remote directory.
+is the remote directory. - authority may include

-• max_bytes is optional.
+. - max_bytes is optional.

 Using the above format:

-• You can specify only one remote directory.
+- You can specify only one remote directory.
 When you configure a remote directory, you must specify a local buffer directory as the buffer.
 However you can use multiple local directories with the remote directory.
 If you specify multiple local directories, the first local directory would be used as the local buffer directory.

-• If you configure both remote and local directories, the remote directory is only used when the local directories are fully utilized.
+- If you configure both remote and local directories, the remote directory is only used when the local directories are fully utilized.

-• The size of a remote intermediate file could affect the query performance, and the value can be set by --remote_tmp_file_size=size in the start-up option.
+in the start-up option.
 The default size of a remote intermediate file is 16MB while the maximum is 512MB.

 Examples

-• A HDFS scratch dir with one local buffer dir, file size 64MB.
-The space of HDFS scratch dir is limited to 300G.
+- A HDFS scratch dir with one local buffer dir, file size 64MB.
+The space of HDFS scratch

 --scratch_dirs=hdfs://10.0.0.49:20500/tmp:300G,/local_buffer_dir --remote_tmp_file_size=64M

-• A HDFS scratch dir with one local buffer dir limited to 512MB, and one local dir limited to 10GB.
+limited to 10GB.
 The space of HDFS scratch dir is limited to 300G.
-The HDFS NameNode uses its default port (8020).
+The HDFS NameNode uses

 --scratch_dirs=hdfs://hdfsnn/tmp:300G,/local_buffer_dir:512M,/local_dir:10G

-• A HDFS scratch dir with one local buffer dir, and multiple prioritized local dirs.
-The space of HDFS scratch dir is unlimited.
-The HDFS service identifier is hdfs1.
+- A HDFS scratch dir with one local buffer dir, and multiple prioritized local dirs.
+The

 Even though max_bytes is optional, it is highly recommended to configure for spilling to HDFS because the HDFS cluster space is limited.